 – Dale Carnegie –

-A few days later I started forming a business (LLC), a few weeks later I finished my first script, and a few months later I kickstarted my first book.
+A few days later my wife and I started forming a business (LLC), a few weeks later I finished my first script, and a few months later I kickstarted my first book.
 I did it, and it changed my life for the better.

 The ride hasn’t been perfect.
 I’d love to say, I’m fearless, but I’m not.
 But I have a ton of new friends, some awesome comics and most importantly I found a part of me that was almost lost.
-That’s winning to me.
+To me, that’s winning.